Hair Loss After Hair Transplant - Normal Period & Ways to Prevent

 Telogen Phase

-This is the resting phase that lasts for a few months.
+This is the resting phase, which lasts for a few months.
 The hair follicles remain dormant before eventually shedding the hair strand.
-It is normal to shed around 50-150 hairs daily during this phase.
+It is expected to shed 50-150 hairs daily during this phase.

 After the telogen phase, the hair follicles re-enter the anagen phase, and the cycle begins again.
-The duration of each phase and the overall hair growth cycle can be influenced by various factors such as genetics, age, health, and hormonal changes.
+Various factors, such as genetics, age, health, and hormonal changes, can influence the duration of each phase and the overall hair growth cycle.

 How to Promote Hair Growth Post-Transplant?